 What if there was a way to eliminate these high commission rates and combine all your food delivery apps on one tablet for a simplified flat monthly fee?
 Well, that's the exact service we provide at Cuboh, so you're in luck!

 With our online ordering platform, you'll be able to collect all of your delivery apps and orders on one device, so your ghost kitchen company will have no trouble tracking high demand for all of your customers' favorite foods.
 We do more than help you out with logistics, though.

 RELATED READING: Ways to Consolidate Online Ordering Systems

 Our platform can also help you with experimentation on your menu.
-Detailed analytics and reports are collected on one device, so you'll have data-driven real-time insights about your overhead costs and what's working.
+Detailed analytics and reports are collected on one device, so you'll have real-time, data-driven insights about your overhead costs and what's working (and what’s not).
 Maybe one of your virtual brands sells a lot of grain bowls, and you want to try replacing meat with plant-based products for that brand.
 Maybe you're thinking about selling meal kits for your most popular dishes like US Foods or Walmart, but you're not sure if it makes sense for your existing restaurant.
 We'll help you figure out how to turn any new concept into a success.